jolicode/MediaBundle/doc/transformers.rst

 Heighten
 ~~~~~~~~

-This transform resizes the image to a specific height, keeping the aspect ratio.
+This transformer resizes the image to a specific height, keeping the aspect ratio.

 .. code-block:: yaml